Winsor & Newton Drawing Ink Individual Colours.

 Black Indian Ink (spider label): Waterproof

-Fast-drying, water resistant and intermixable, W&N drawing inks can be used with a brush, dip pen or airbrush.
+Fast-drying, most colours are water resistant and all are intermixable, W&N drawing inks can be used with a brush, dip pen or airbrush.

 Supplied individually and also sold in sets, the Henry Collection & the William Collection.